fastoch/Podman-Tutorial/README.md

 # Building Pods with Podman

+## A unique and powerful Podman feature

-Unlike Docker, Podman allows us to create **pods**, which are similar to **Kubernetes** pods.
+Unlike Docker, Podman allows us to create **pods**, which are similar to **Kubernetes pods**.
-These pods provide a way for applications to be managed and scaled within a Kubernetes **cluster**.
+These pods provide a way for our containerized applications to be managed and scaled within a Kubernetes **cluster**.

-**Kubernetes API objects** such as Deployments, ReplicaSets, and StatefulSets are used to define and manage the desired state of applications running in a Kubernetes cluster.
+## About Pods and Namespaces

+Pods are a group of one or more containers sharing the same Network, PID and IPC namespaces.
+- PID = process ID
+- IPC = inter-process communication

+**Namespaces** are particularly useful in containerization technologies, where they help create isolated environments.
+Applications deployed in such isolated environments can run without affecting the host system or other containers.
+By combining IPC namespaces with other types of namespaces (such as PID, Network, and Mount), developers can create fully isolated and secure container environments.

 ## Useful commands for managing Podman pods